kubernetes/kubernetes/cluster/images/etcd/README.md

 #### Versioning

-Each `k8s.gcr.io/etcd` docker image is tagged with an version string of the form `<etcd-version>-<image-revision>`, e.g. `3.0.17-0`.
+Each `k8s.gcr.io/etcd` docker image is tagged with a version string of the form `<etcd-version>-<image-revision>`, e.g. `3.0.17-0`.
 The etcd version is the SemVer of latest etcd version available in the image.
 The image revision distinguishes between docker images with the same lastest etcd version but